VimsecAu/kb/m365/baselines/exo.md

 ## 14. Inbound Anti-Spam Protections

-Junk email, or spam, can clutter user mailboxes and hamper communications across an company.
+Junk email, or spam, can clutter user mailboxes and hamper communications across an organisation.
 Implementing a spam filter helps to identify inbound spam and quarantine or move those messages.
 Microsoft Defender includes several capabilities for protecting against inbound spam emails.
 Using Microsoft Defender is not strictly required for this purpose; any product that fulfills the requirements outlined in this baseline policy group may be used.
-If the company uses Microsoft Defender to meet this baseline policy group, see the following policy of the Vimsec M365 Security Configuration Baseline for Defender for Office 365.
+If the organisation uses Microsoft Defender to meet this baseline policy group, see the following policy of the Vimsec M365 Security Configuration Baseline for Defender for Office 365.